 \section{Conclusion}

-We study an experimental suspension of multiferroic nanoparticles in a bent-core nematic liquid crystal, and study the temperature-dependence of the optical textures, birefringence and perform dielectric spectroscopy measurements.
-By extracting the order parameter plots from the birefringence data, and combining with the results from the dielectric spectroscopy, we deduce that these nanoparticles enhance the overall ordering of the system but shrink the cybotactic clusters.
-The spectroscopy data suggests that the cybotactic clusters shrink or get smaller in the presence of the nanoparticles, compared to the pure system, somewhat corroborated by some features of the order parameter plot in Figure~\ref{fig:9}.
+We study an experimental suspension of multiferroic nanoparticles in a bent-core nematic liquid crystal and study the temperature dependence of the optical textures, birefringence, and perform dielectric spectroscopy measurements.
+By extracting the order parameter plots from the birefringence data, and combining them with the results from the dielectric spectroscopy, we deduce that these nanoparticles enhance the overall ordering of the system but shrink the cybotactic clusters.
+The spectroscopy data suggests that the cybotactic clusters shrink or get smaller in the presence of the nanoparticles, compared to the pure system, somewhat corroborated by the order parameter plot in Figure~\ref{fig:9}.
 We develop a phenomenological LdG free energy to qualitatively explain the experimental data.
-The model has some merits - it demonstrates how the polarization manifests in the effective temperature and suggests that nanoparticles with large values of $P$ effectively push the system to lower temperatures, offering a heuristic explanation of enhanced order parameter of the doped system compared to the undoped system.
-The model also demonstrates that the cybotactic clusters get disordered with increasing polarization, in terms of an order parameter, which is one possible explanation of the reduced cluster sizes for the doped system, compared to the undoped case.
-The model only captures the temperature-dependence of the mean order parameter roughly, but we do not have reliable parameter values for the phenomenological free energy and the free energy also neglects multiple physical considerations - spatially varying $\n_g$ and $\n_c$, the temperature-dependence of the polarization itself, more accurate modelling of the suspended nanoparticles and their interaction with the GS and cluster molecules etc. Future work can include the development of more sophisticated mathematical models for such nano-doped systems that could guide new experiments and applications.
+The model has some merits - it demonstrates how the polarization manifests in the effective temperature and suggests that nanoparticles with large values of $P$ effectively push the system to lower temperatures, offering a heuristic explanation of the enhanced order parameter of the doped system compared to the undoped system.
+The model also demonstrates that the cybotactic clusters get disordered with increasing polarization, which is one possible explanation for the reduced cluster sizes for the doped system, compared to the undoped case.
+The model only captures the temperature-dependence of the mean order parameter roughly, but we do not have reliable parameter values for the phenomenological free energy and the free energy also neglects multiple physical considerations - spatially varying $\n_g$ and $\n_c$, the temperature-dependence of the polarization itself, more accurate modeling of the suspended nanoparticles and their interaction with the GS and cluster molecules, etc. Future work can include the development of more sophisticated mathematical models for such nano-doped systems that could guide new experiments and applications.